samuel-jimenez/GramEditor/docs/src/themes.md

 To see a comprehensive list of list of captures (like `comment` and `comment.doc`) see [Language Extensions: Syntax highlighting](./extensions/languages.md#syntax-highlighting).

 To see a list of available theme attributes look at the JSON file for your theme.
-For example, [assets/themes/one/one.json](https://github.com/zed-industries/zed/blob/main/assets/themes/one/one.json) for the default One Dark and One Light themes.

 ## Local Themes